Core entities

 Trade status:

-"win"— Profitable trade"loss"— Losing trade"breakeven"— Zero P&L"open"— Trade still in progress
+"win"— Profitable trade"loss"— Losing trade"not_counted"— Excluded from performance stats (zero or negligible P&L)"open"— Trade still in progress

 Account type: